 Spousal and K-1 Fiancé(e) Visas: Marriage is one of the most straightforward paths for family immigration.
 Through a spousal visa or K-1 Fiancé(e), you or a loved one may be able to obtain a visa to come to immigrate to the United States.
-If you have questions about your rights, call our Stockton marriage immigration lawyers for help.
+If you have questions about your rights, call our Stockton marriage immigration lawyer for help.

 Family Preference Immigration: A non-immediate family member may be eligible to immigrate to the United States through something called family preference immigration.
 Although there are annual statutory caps on the total number of family preference visas, nearly 500,000 are issued nationwide each year.
 Contact our Stockton immigration lawyer for immediate assistance with your case.

 Citizenship through Family: One of the advantages of family immigration is that it can provide a potential path to American citizenship.
 If you have been a lawful permanent resident (green card holder) in good standing for at least five years, you may be eligible to apply to become a United States citizen.
 Contact our Stockton immigration lawyer for immediate assistance with your case.